Ford Corsair: Ford Consul Corsair (1963–1965), Ford Corsair V4 (1965–1970) – Britain

 Two-door Corsairs were almost all LHD cars, destined for Europe/export.

 An estate car by Abbott was added to the range on the eve of the Geneva Motor Show in March 1966, and in 1967, the Corsair underwent the Executive treatment like its smaller Cortina sibling, resulting in the 2000E model with dechromed flanks, which necessitated non-styled-in door handles, special wheel trims, reversing lights, a vinyl roof, and upgraded cabin fittings including a polished wood dashboard.
 The 2000E, priced at £1,008 in 1967, was positioned as a cut price alternative to the Rover 2000, the introduction of which had effectively defined a new market segment for four cylinder executive sedans in the UK three years earlier: the Corsair 2000E comfortably undercut the £1,357 Rover 2000 and the £1,047 Humber Sceptre.

 A five-seater convertible and a four-seater cabriolet conversion were available via Crayford Engineering.

-Only 18 Cabriolets were built using technology from the Karl Deutsch GmbH in Germany.
+Only 18 Cabriolets were built, using technology from the Karl Deutsch GmbH in Germany.
 Only four are known to survive.

-The Corsair's performance was good for a car of its type and period, with a top speed in its later 2.0 L V4 version of 110 mph as measured by the speedometer, and exceptional acceleration at full throttle resulting from the progressive 28/36mm twin-choke Weber downdraught carburettor.
+The Corsair's performance was good for a car of its type and period, with a top speed in its later 2.0 L V4 version of 110 mph as measured by the speedometer, thanks to the progressive 28/36mm twin-choke Weber downdraught carburettor.

 The Corsair was replaced by the Mk 3 Cortina in 1970, when the enlarged Cortina became Ford's midsized car, and a new smaller model, the Escort, had already filled in the size below.
 The new Ford Capri took on the performance and sporty aspirations of the company.

 Over its six-year production, 310,000 Corsairs were built, of which about 600 are thought to survive in the UK as of 2019.
-Conversely, of the 100 convertibles built around 75 have survived.
+Conversely, of the 200 convertibles built, around 75 have survived.

+The Corsair was also manufactured by Ford in Ireland and South Africa.
+A small number of Corsairs were exported to Australia and New Zealand.